Jerry Murad's Harmonicats: Bob Hadamik

-Cappy Laffel
+Cappy LaFell

-Leon "Cappy" Laffel (1913–2002) was the Polyphonia player for the Harmonicats in 1947 and 1948.
-His work can be heard on several of the groups 1948 recordings on Universal Records, and was often found in the groups publicity photos throughout the late 1940s.
+Leon "Cappy" LaFell (1913–2002) was the Polyphonia player for the Harmonicats during 1947 and 1948.
+His work appears on several of the group's 1948 recordings on Universal Records, and he was frequently featured in the group's publicity photographs during the late 1940s.

 Bob Herndon

 In the late 1950s, Bob Herndon substituted for Al Fiore on chord harmonica while Al recovered from a heart attack.
 He can be seen with the Harmonicats playing "Peg O' My Heart" and "12th Street Rag", in 1958.

 Bob also played in other groups outside of the Harmonicats worth noting: